 In response to increasing concerns within the scientific community on possible unintended consequences from trying to deliberately manipulate the climate system to ameliorate the impacts of climate (referred to as geoengineering), the AMS released in 2009 the statement on “Geoengineering the climate system” (AMS, 2009).
 This policy statement summarized a number of geoengineering approaches and potential risks and concluded with recommendations for more research along with efforts to create effective and transparent international policy approaches for moving forward if viable candidates are found.
 The statement was updated in 2013 (AMS, 2013) with relatively minor changes.
 A more significant replacement was release in 2022 under the new title “Climate intervention” (AMS, 2022).

-Many other statements on issues related to climate science have been (and continue to be) produced through the AMS process, covering scientific topics such as drought, atmospheric ozone, atmospheric chemistry, and others, but also addressing climate services, the role of climate science in our educational system, and more (see “Statements of the AMS in force”).
+Many other statements on issues related to climate science have been (and continue to be) produced through the AMS process, covering scientific topics such as drought, atmospheric ozone, atmospheric chemistry, and others, but also addressing climate services, the role of climate science in the educational system, and more (see “Statements of the AMS in force”).

 This brief and very selective history of AMS statements gives a sense of how the AMS played an essential role in bringing together consensus positions of the community for a number of purposes.
 AMS statements provide trustworthy information to the public on the state of the science, highlight issues needing attention by policymakers and/or members of the scientific community, and often provide a roadmap for the most effective actions to make progress on them.
 The statement creation process itself complements other activities within the community that bring the science toward consensus positions (such as scientific meetings and journals).

 Scientific Challenges to the Consensus View of Human Impact on Climate